casper-network/docs/source/docs/casper/users/ledger/ledger-setup.md

 ## Prerequisites {#prerequisites}

 1. Configure your Ledger and the Ledger Live application as described in the [Getting Started with Ledger Live](https://support.ledger.com/hc/en-us/articles/4404389503889?docs=true) article.
+2. **<span style={{color:"#ee5945"}}>CRITICAL</span>**: Write down and hide your recovery codes!
+These are necessary to be able to restore your account if you lose or damage the hardware key.
-2. Make sure the Ledger Live application version is at least at `2.73.1`, which is the version that includes Casper accounts.
+3. Make sure the Ledger Live application version is at least at `2.73.1`, which is the version that includes Casper accounts.

 :::note